mmalczak/recrutation/README.md

 The client will send configuration of the process to the server.
 The process is configured with the use of the Rest API.
-The Swagger documenation of the API in .json format is automatically generated every time the server.py script is run.
+The Swagger documentation of the API in .json format is automatically generated every time the server.py script is run.
 The documentation is available in the same folder as the script.